 The landlord insurance only covers the structure of the building, whilst your renters insurance covers your personal belongings, additional living expenses, and Liability.

 Fire is one of the most potentially harmful hazards any tenant may encounter.
 Whether the damage is from a small kitchen fire to a large blaze, it can be life-altering.
 That’s where renters insurance comes into play: It guarantees you won’t be left empty-handed, even if your property is.
-In this article, we’ll get into renters insurance fire protection and the intersection of renters insurance and fire prevention, discuss some frequently asked questions and demystify all there is to know.

 What is Renters Insurance Fire Coverage?